 This way when we are done with the first batch, there is no extra cookies sitting on the kitchen counter looking at tasty and irresistible. 😉

 And yes, it is that good.
 The cookies dough will probably remind you of shortbread cookies.
 Crumbly, moist, and super buttery.
 As for the jelly portion, for convenience you can use store-bought strawberry preserves or jam, or make your own if you want to go all out.

 It will be hard to compete with fresh homemade jam, but homemade is also a lot of work!
 So don’t skip out on this just because you don’t want to make the jam from scratch.
 This is still totally worth your time if you are using a jar of store-bought jam for the filling.

-And if you are still trying to decide on what cookies you want to make, and can’t quite make up your mind, be sure to check out my Caramel White Chocolate Chip Chocolate Cookies, or Strawberry Sugar Cookies with Nutella Icing, or Banana Chocolate Chip Cookies.
+And if you are still trying to decide on what cookies you want to make, and can’t quite make up your mind, be sure to check out my Caramel White Chocolate Chip Chocolate Cookies, or Chocolate Marshmallow Cookies, or White Chocolate Raspberry Cookies.
 They are equally fabulous.

 This is a simple shortbread cookies recipe combined with strawberry jam or preserves.

 Let’s talk about the thumbprint cookie dough ingredients first.
 Here is what you need: